 We’ve come a long way since the days of built-in campground cookers, and backpackers can now carry their cooking system with ease.

 Jetboil makes some of the top backpacking stove models around.
-We’re going to compare two of them in a boiler-battle between the Jetboil Zip vs Flash.
+We’re going to compare two of them in a boiler-battle between the Jetboil Flash vs Jetboil Zip.

 Do you need to Cook or Boil?

-The first thing you need to understand when making a comparison between the Zip and Flash is the fact they are boilers, not stoves.
-Both the Jetboil Zip and Jetboil Flash are unregulated cooking systems, so there is no pressure regulator.
+The first thing you need to understand when making a comparison between the Jetboil stoves is the fact they are boilers, not cooking stoves.
+Both are unregulated cooking systems, so there is no pressure regulator.

 Devices like this are generally considered 3-season cookers which isn’t something you’ll want if you plan to set up camp on the side of a mountain, at higher altitudes.
 With that in mind, there are a few advantages to this particular brand of camping stove which include some cool accessories.